thakurarjun247/DataStructuresAndAlgorithmsWithJava/README.md

 <b>How to run?</b></p>
 In your IDE go to src folder and right click any application file, it should run as a Java application. </p>

+<b>How to contribute to the code?</b></p>
+Request you to create a 'pull request' or 'merge request' so that your branch can be reviewed before merging to master.</p>

 <b>Got a better way to setup the project?
 Please email me to thakurarjun247@gmail.com </b></p>